Edgeout Records

 Edgeout Records (stylized as EDGEOUT Records) is an American independent record label, founded by Tony Guanci and Cheryl Benson-Guanci in 2018.
 Its releases are distributed through Universal Music Group, with which it signed an exclusive global label services agreement in December 2018.

-Edgeout can sign bands it will "upstream" to one of Universal's labels, or alternately, it has distribution division that provides services to bands/artists that meet specific criteria.
+Edgeout signs bands to "upstream" to one of Universal's labels, or alternately it has distribution division which provide services to bands/artists that meet specific criteria.
 The label also runs an artist development program called The Studio, which it uses to identify potential signees.
-Edgeout also signs established artists with specialty projects and musicians to sole distribution deals.
+Edgeout signs established artists with specialty projects and musicians to sole distribution deals.

-Based in Los Angeles, California, Edgeout opened a second location in Nashville, Tennessee on October 12, 2021.
+Based in Los Angeles, Edgeout opened a second office in Nashville on October 12, 2021.